 During this special time of year, we invite close friends and family to join us in for a celebration of the holidays at one of our open house events.
 We encourage our residents and their families to enjoy the company of family this Christmas.
 After All, the best gift is the time spent together.

-Whatever festivities this season brings, Regency Senior Living is honored to celebrate these special times with you and your family.
+Whatever festivities this season brings, Regency Retirement Village is honored to celebrate these special times with you and your family.